 - Facial rashes – virtually all infants and young children will get a rash around the mouth and cheeks at some point during their childhood.
 It usually appears as flat patches, or slightly raised patches, with tiny red bumps scattered around the mouth and chin.
 This type of rash can be cause by drooling, pacifiers, allowing smeared food to remain too long on the face, or rubbing face against parent’s clothes.
 This rash will often remain for weeks at a time.
 Just when it seems to finally clear up, something irritates it again and it returns for another few weeks.
 In time, this will clear up for good, and no treatment is really necessary.
 If its appearance bothers you, you can try applying Aquaphor healing ointment, lanolin ointment (used for sore nipples during breastfeeding), or hydrocortisone 1% cream twice a day until clear.
 But be warned, it will probably come back.

 - Ringworm – this appears as a red, raised ring, with almost normal skin in the middle.
 Itching is common.
 There can be any number of these rings, from just one to 10 or more.
 A fungus causes it.
 It is transmitted from other infected animals or people.
 A general rash of fine, red bumps can appear elsewhere on the body – this is an allergic reaction to the fungus that causes the rash.
 The treatment is over-the-counter Lotrimin AF (clotrimazole) twice a day for several weeks, or until clear.
-Click on ringworm for a more detailed discussion and a photo.
+Click here for a more detailed discussion and a photo.

 - Warts – these are usually fairly obvious, and usually occur on the hands and feet.
 Click on it for a full discussion.

 - Molluscum warts – these are another type of wart, but have a different appearance and usually occur on the chest or upper thighs.
 They are skin-colored bumps, can vary in size from the tip of a ball-point pen to about half the size of the eraser end of a pencil, are smooth surfaced, often have a dimple in the center, and usually occur in clusters.
 They can itch.
-Click on it for a full discussion and picture.

 These are the 11 most common rashes in children.
 None require an urgent page to the doctor or visit to the ER.
 They can all wait until the next day to be evaluated, unless your child is acting extremely ill.